11 Jul Short Story: Red Snowballs

-“Yes, Mr. Wizard, care to dissolve it for me?” she answered, smiling directly at him.
+“Yes, Mr. Wizard, care to dissolve it for me?”
+Momma answered, smiling directly at him.

 “It’s my heart’s desire, my love.”

-Tommy kept coloring but looked back at his parent often.
+Tommy kept coloring but looked back at his parents often.

-“Get comfortable,” his papa instructed.
+“Get comfortable,” Papa instructed.
 “And take a few deep breaths.
 Again.”

 His momma lay back against the cushions and began breathing deeply as Tommy stopped coloring and turned to watch.
-He’d seen this before but somehow it took on new meaning after his talk with Gretchen on the playground.
+He’d seen this before but somehow it seemed more important after his talk with Gretchen on the playground.

-“Tell me precisely where your head hurts,” his papa asked.
+“Tell me precisely where your head hurts,” Papa asked.

 “On the right side, starting at the top of my scalp and extending all the way into my neck and along my shoulder.”